Otus-DevOps-2023-03/gneginskiy_infra/README.md

 # gneginskiy_infra
+### Homework for lecture #13: ansible-4 & vagrant

+Managed to run vagrant on M1:

+- Follow the steps from the article: https://habr.com/ru/companies/bar/articles/708950/
+- run vmware, get a free or trial license. then, quit application
+- write a new vagrantfile, example: https://pastebin.com/HKQTYBYx
+- run vagrant up from the directory with vagrantfile

+to run vagrant infra:
+>vagrant up

+to see current status of the boxes:
+>vagrant status

+to connect to the server using ssh (where appserver is vm name described in vagrantfile)
+>vagrant ssh appserver

+### Homework for lecture #12: ansible-3

 ### Homework for lecture #11: Ansible-2
 to run checks against the ansible scenario using "db" host only:
 >`ansible-playbook reddit_app.yml --check --limit db`